Ranjith (director): 2010 onwards

 In 2010 Ranjith wrote the story for the film Penpattanam, directed by V. M. Vinu.
 He then scripted and directed, Pranchiyettan and the Saint, starring Mammootty, which was also widely accepted by movie fans and the people of Kerala.
 It became the most popular film of the year and was also a commercial success.
 Pranchiyettan and the Saint is now considered one of the best comedy films in Malayalam cinema and has over the years attained a cult status.
 During this time, Ranjith also received a highly coveted appointment as the School Director for Cochin Media School.
 He also appeared as judge in "Mammootty the Best Actor Award – II", an acting talent-hunt reality show aired on the television channel Asianet.
 In 2011, Ranjith scripted and directed a critically acclaimed satirical film Indian Rupee starring Prithviraj, which was well received by the critics and also a commercial success.
 His next film, Spirit, primarily focused on the increasing habits of alcoholism in Kerala.
 Starring Mohanlal in the lead role, the film was critically acclaimed and a box office success.
-He then produced and scripted for G. S. Vijayan's Mammootty-starring Bavuttiyude Namathil in 2012, which was an average at the box office.
+He then produced and scripted for G. S. Vijayan's Mammootty-starring Bavuttiyude Namathil in 2012.
 His next film with Mammootty, Kadal Kadannoru Mathukkutty, underperformed at the box office.

 Njaan, based on the novel K T N Kottoor: Ezhuthum Jeevithavum by T P Rajeevan and featuring Dulquer Salmaan in the lead role, was released on 19 September 2014.
 He also produced Munnariyippu starring Mammootty in the lead role.
 The film became one of the highest grossers of the year.
 In 2015 he directed Loham, starring Mohanlal, which received mixed reactions from critics.